When I was asked to write an article about Free SOLIDWORKS Tools. The first thing that came to mind was, “well this is going to be a short article.”

 Ok, this one is great for those time you want to match color of something on screen without opening it in an image editor.
 This tool with allow you color sample any pixel or averaging of pixels on your screen to get the value you need to produce in CAD or another image.
 I give it 5 stars.

 The credit on this one goes to Chris Snider, good find buddy, it is a screen zoom and annotation tool for technical presentations.
 This is great for presentations, you can zoom into an area of your screen so your audience and see it clearly and then annotate on the screen just a sports analyst just by using keyboard shortcuts.

 Quickly becoming one of the most popular CAD model download site, this site ran by Stratasys Corp, is a free resource for you download CAD files in a variety of formats.

-If you are in any of the territories that Computer Aided Technology, LLC services for SOLIDWORKS you can sign up for a free lab time with a Certified SOLIDWORKS Applications Engineer and have your design and process questions answered.
+If you are in any of the territories that Computer Aided Technology, Inc services for SOLIDWORKS you can sign up for a free lab time with a Certified SOLIDWORKS Applications Engineer and have your design and process questions answered.